hyyan/chat/README.md

-# Simple Chat App Built With Polymer
+# Simple Chat App Built With Polymer And Firebase

 By Hyyan Abo Fakher